-Italian Design surveys the art of industrial production in Italy over the last two centuries focusing on furniture, decorative arts and interior design, fashion, textiles and jewelry, household appliance and automotive design.
+This Art History course surveys the art of industrial production in Italy over the last two centuries focusing mainly on furniture, decorative arts and interior design with some brief insights into fashion, textiles and jewelry, household appliance and automotive design.
 The role of wider European and American influences in Italian production is examined.
-Classroom presentations are augmented by special visits to design firms and showrooms in Rome.
+The course includes special visits to museums and specific districts in Rome.
 The goal of the course is to understand the role of artistic expression in industrial production and to develop skills to comprehend the art of everyday objects.

 3 credit hours.
-Pre-requisites: A lower-level Art History course or permission of the instructor
+Pre-requisites: A lower-level Art History course or permission of the instructor.
+Students are responsible for all entry fees.